 Nothing conjures memories of good times in midsummer climes like biting into a perfect piece of tropical fruit.
 But the pineapples, mangoes, coconuts and bananas that you buy in a UK supermarket really do pale in comparison to those you can get in countries like Sri Lanka.
 As well as the favourites that we know and love, Sri Lanka grows a wealth of tropical treats that are seldom seen outside of Asia.
-Sri Lanka fruit seasons vary, though many are at their best in our spring/summer time – have a chat to one of our travel team if you’d like to know more about travelling to Sri Lanka at that time.
+Fruit seasons in Sri Lanka vary, though many are at their best in our spring/summer time – have a chat to one of our travel team if you’d like to know more about travelling to Sri Lanka at that time.

 Without further ado, here’s our run-down of the must-try fruits in Sri Lanka, and when to eat them at their very peak.